mattkirkland/design-methods/notepad.md

 STRONGLY leaning to this.
 Then Me and a TA (if any) can just check the lab notebook each week and just mark yes/no if they've done the work.
 I... kind of love it?

+Pat recommends: they'll definitely need a prompt to help some students get started.

+- pick a design method
+- try it out on your pet project
+- document it! write up what you did
+  - what I did
+  - what I learned
+  - what I was suprised by
+  - what I'd do next time

 ### QUESTIONS FOR 🐚📯
 - should i get started with KU as official staff?
   - like, i need to get hired as a lecturer again presumably?